reactome/graph-core/Readme.md

 **Properties**

-SDN expects the properties file to be called "ogm.properties".
+Connection to the Neo4j database can be configured using a properties file called "ogm.properties".

 ```
 driver=org.neo4j.ogm.drivers.http.driver.HttpDriver
 URI=http://user:password@localhost:7474
 ```

-To provide properties programmatically Neo4jConfig.class of the Batch importer has to be overwritten and System properties have to be set:
+To provide properties programmatically, without the file Neo4jConfig.class of the Batch importer has to be overwritten and System properties have to be set:

 ```
 @org.springframework.context.annotation.Configuration